dwarvesf/playground/Blockchain/Multisign wallet.md

 - https://medium.com/hellogold/ethereum-multi-signature-wallets-77ab926ab63b
 - https://www.gemini.com/cryptopedia/what-is-a-multi-sig-wallet-crypto-multi-signature-wallet

 ---
 <!-- CTA -->
 ### Contributing

-At Dwarves, we encourage our people to read, write, share what we learn with others, and [contributing to the Brainery](./CONTRIBUTING.md) is an important part of our learning culture.
+At Dwarves, we encourage our people to read, write, share what we learn with others, and [[CONTRIBUTING|contributing to the Brainery]] is an important part of our learning culture.
 For visitors, you are welcome to read them, contribute to them, and suggest additions.
 We maintain a monthly pool of $1500 to reward contributors who support our journey of lifelong growth in knowledge and network.

 ### Love what we are doing?